-We accept the complete statement of the Baptist Faith and Message, revised in 1963, 1998, and 2000.
+We embrace and endorse the Baptist Faith and Message as revised in 1963, 1998, and 2000.

 HISTORY

 Montana Christian College is affiliated with the MTSBC through a cooperative agreement.
 The College, however, is wholly owned and operated through a self-perpetuating elected Board of Directors.